vsch/boxed-state/README.md

 let result = obj.unboxed$_$;
 // result: {0: 5, 1:15, 2:25, prop: "a"}

-// the same can be achieved with obj.prop = "a";
+// the same can be achieved with, without having to increment the index obj.prop = "a";
 obj[_$] = 5;
 obj[_$] = 15;